vinhta1/Obsidian-Repository/SCCoM/Private/The Overarching Story.md

 Everyone thought it was just "the thing that distracts you".
 It fit the bill, and it was there.
 School got harder, work got harder, life got harder.
 You fail a class, you take another.
 You lose a job, you find another.
 What's one bad fever if you have lives to save?
 Then, Phillip's grandma was murdered in her medicine shop."

 # New Chinatown
 "Santa Cruz's University of California was founded in 1965.
 The year before while the construction crew was building upwards, they were also building downwards.
 Levels under levels, deep underneath.
 A place where no one would find them.
-The last residents of New Chinatown."
+The last residents of New Chinatown.
+"